Charley Pride in Person

 Charley Pride in Person is a live album by country music artist Charley Pride.
-It was recorded at Panther Hall in Fort Worth, Texas, and released on the RCA Victor label (catalog no. LSP-4094).
+It was recorded at Panther Hall in Fort Worth, Texas, and released on RCA Victor (catalog no. LSP-4094).
 The album was awarded four stars from the web site AllMusic.
 It debuted on Billboard magazine's country album chart on February 8, 1969, peaked at No. 2, and remained on the chart for 34 weeks.

+In 1975, the album was reissued in the mid-priced RCA "Pure Gold" album series (catalog no. ANL1-0996).